dotnet/docs/docs/orleans/deployment/consul-deployment.md

     There are many other parameters, and the option to use a JSON configuration file.
 Please consult the Consul documentation for a full listing of the options.

-1. Verify that Consul is running and ready to accept membership requests from Orleans by opening the [services](http://localhost:8500/v1/catalog/services) endpoint in your browser.
+1. Verify that Consul is running and ready to accept membership requests from Orleans by opening the services endpoint in your browser at `http://localhost:8500/v1/catalog/services`.

 ## Configure Orleans